Florida State Road 589: Tampa Airport interchanges

+2020s Enhancements

+On August 11, 2022, FDOT began an enhancement/improvement project aimed at adding an additional travel lane along the south end of the Veterans (westbound State Rd 60 overlap) from the Airport/Spruce St interchange to the Courtney Campbell Causeway interchange.
+The project also includes adding a left-hand exit from the northbound "outer lanes" to Independence Pkwy to allow drivers entering the expressway from the airport, Spruce St, and northbound I-275 direct access to Independence.
+Previously, only the northbound "inner lanes" had access to Independence - which meant that only traffic from southbound I-275 and Kennedy Blvd could access the roadway.
+Scheduled completion of this project is set for Spring of 2026.

 Suncoast Parkway extension

-An expansion project of the Suncoast Parkway featureed a 13-mile extension from US 98 to State Road 44 in Citrus County, providing the Parkway's extension into that county.
+An expansion project of the Suncoast Parkway featured a 13-mile extension from US 98 to State Road 44 in Citrus County, providing the Parkway's extension into that county.

 The project followed a northerly route, paralleling US 19 and CR 491.
 Three interchanges were constructed: completion of the US 98 interchange, a new interchange at Cardinal Road and a partial interchange at SR 44.
 The extension is an all-electronic, cashless toll facility.

 The extension was implemented under two separate projects let as design-bid-build contracts in 2016.
 Estimated project costs were $135 million, opening on February 28, 2022.

 On August 25, 2025, Phase II of Suncoast Parkway, extending the route to County Road 486, opened.

 Future

 The original expansion plans featured an additional 15-mile extension from SR 44 to US 19; however, this portion remained unfunded with no timetable for its beginning for some time.
 In January 2025, it was announced that the two final phases of the parkway expansion would be built simultaneously.